 The climb to Kandy requires about five hours, through magnificent tropic scenery.
 The hillsides descend to their valleys in terraces, whereon are the rice-lands.
-High above them rise boldly outlined mountains, one of which is Bible Rock, from its resemblance to an open book ; another is Adam's Peak, revered by the mohammedans as the abode of Adam when driven from Paradise.
-Upon the summit of this mountain, beneath a small temple, there is a formation in the rock resembling a man's foot, some 5 feet long.
-The brahmans say it is the foot-print of Siva ; the buddhists of the BUDDHA ; the moors of Adam ; all claiming more than mortal stature for him whom they The place is visited by invenerate. numerable pilgrims of the three religions.
-On higher mountain slopes the tea plant flourishes, and Ceylon tea is said to be the best in the world.
-It is just now putting forth its green leaves and men and women are busy plucking telligent and refined, and it is well them, or waiting at the stations with their huge baskets full, as I go up in shaven heads and short, thick forms the afternoon to Ceylon's old capital suggesting men as well as women; city.

-Kandy is the most picturesque of places, lying in a hill-basin and on the borders of an exquisite lake.
-It has nuns from Burma on a pilgrimage. one street with white-washed houses, where the natives dwell, and where there is the ever open bazar, while beyond this are winding roads, tree avenues and bungalows hidden amid trees and shrubbery.
+High above them rise boldly outlined mountains, one of which is Bible Rock, from its resemblance to an One sees here their simple temples open book ; another is Adam's Peak, not sought self annihilation.
+You feel numerable pilgrims of the three relihowever that they are men of pure gions.
+On higher mountain slopes the lives, whom a breath of scandal must tea plant flourishes, and Ceylon tea is not touch.
+I am not impressed with said to be the best in the world.
+It is their appearance as "idle, ignorant and just now putting forth its green leaves indifferent men :" they seem to me in- and men and women are busy plucking telligent and refined, and it is well them, or waiting at the stations with their huge baskets full, as I go up in shaven heads and short, thick forms city places, lying in a hill-basin and on the ward that they were a company of borders of an exquisite lake.
+It has nuns from Burma on a pilgrimage. one street with white-washed houses, where the natives dwell, and where adorned with frescoes of buddhistic there is the ever open bazar, while be- emblems, while a heavy silver door yond this are winding roads, tree ave- opened into the Tooth-temple.
+Here nues and bungalows hidden amid trees | were flower-venders, with shallow basand shrubbery.

-Your hotel, if you go to "The Firs," overlooks the lake, and you go "upstairs," from terrace to terrace, so that you hardly know whether you dwell in doors or out.
-Near the lake is the temple, with its much-valued relic, occupying a place within the fortifications of the palace of the last of the singalese kings, which has little to commend it, except some wonderiul carvings, said to be 500 years old, where lily-like flowers, clusters of the lotus droop forward from capitals.
+Your hotel, if you go to "The Firs," overlooks the lake, and you go "upstairs," from terrace to terrace, so that the member of the old nobility who has you hardly know whether you dwell the custody of the outer door come in in doors or out.
+Near the lake is the and unlock it. temple, with its much-valued relic, occupying a place within the fortifications of the palace of the last of the singalese kings, which has little to commend it, except some wonderful carvings, said to be 500 years old, where lily like flowers, clusters of the lotus droop forward from capitals.